permissionlessweb/cw-headstash/secret-crates/README.md

 ### Ibc-Bloom

 Ibc-Bloom is how participants who have claimed a headstash get tokens to their home chains, without revealing the owner of the tokens.
 Users submit their desired actioms, and the contract stores them to be run for later.
-A `min_cadance` is the minimum time all ibc-bloom msgs will process.
-The longer, the more obfuscation, so users will be able to add a `cadance` length to extend this time.
 A value called `entropy_ratio` is set by the user and is a 1-10 range of the level of entropy users desire to introduce for completing their ibc-bloom process.
 The lower this value is, the greater the chance your transaction will be included to finalize by the contracts.

-The contract at random intervals, will randomly choose from an entropy_ratio, a randoom list msgs from a random list of addresses.
-These msgs will be process and included to facilitate
+The contract at random intervals will choose the ibc-bloom specific DWB's to process any transactions involved.

+- decide whether to send locally (same network as contract), or via IBC channel.
+- choose which DWB to use for tx (probability gradient for DWB to be chosen to be processed)
+- automate DWB processing via external x/clock module

 ## Headstash Lifecycle